Misato-Seki/musical-octo-guide/1_Definition_and_Planning.md

 - Visitors navigate the portfolio to explore projects, skills, and experiences.

 ## 3. UI Prototypes
-- The website consists of two primary pages:

 ### Admin Page (for content management)
 - Users can add/edit skills, projects, and experience.
 - Intuitive form-based UI for seamless content updates.